 Don't have the supplies you need?

 Shop some of our products here in our online store or visit our store in person for a full line of barbecue equipment and supplies.
+While Pitmaster X used the Gateway Drum Smoker for this recipe, we prefer the Cotton Gin Harvester premium drum smoker.
+You will find links to that drum smoker throughout this post.

 Can't find what you need online?
 We have 120+ seasonings in our online store along with many grills and grilling accessories, but we have much more in our store.